 Sardinia is one of the largest islands in the Mediterranean and a place that’ll take a little longer than a few days to explore.

 To be honest, even a week won’t be enough; the island is pretty big!

 Now, it’s hard to cram in all the spots you should see but there are some that are definitely a must-see.

-Make sure to explore Neptune’s Grotto, see the gorgeous beach of Cala Goloritze and the huge cliffs of Capo Caccia.
-If you’re looking for a little city life, pop over to Cagliari or Alghero in the north-west.
+Make sure to explore Neptune’s Grotto, and see the gorgeous beach of Cala Goloritze and the huge cliffs of Capo Caccia.
+If you’re looking for a little city life, pop over to Cagliari or Alghero in the northwest.

 Situated about 50 km off the coast of mainland Italy (between Rome and Naples), Pona is one of the large islands in this chain to visit.

 Make sure to visit Grotte di Pilato and explore the Punta Incenso Park that’s great early in the morning before the midday sun strikes.

 For some of the freshest seafood, pop into the Eea Restaurant that’s just so amazing.
 You’ll get some lovely views of the island too.